Advertisement

 Gallery view of works including a huge, graceful wooden sculpture that resembles two people in a passionate embrace.

-Installation view of The Crafted World of Wharton Esherick.
+Installation view of 'The Crafted World of Wharton Esherick.'
 (Photo courtesy of the Brandywine Museum of Art.)

 The whole Esherick oeuvre

 After Esherick died, his family founded the Wharton Esherick Museum (WEM) in 1972.
-There, more than 3,000 objects are held in several remarkable buildings that the artist called his “autobiography in three dimensions”, including one designed in 1956 in conjunction with Louis Kahn.
+There, more than 3,000 objects are held in several remarkable buildings that the artist called his “autobiography in three dimensions,” including one designed in 1956 in conjunction with Louis Kahn.
 Works at WEM are displayed in situ, arranged largely as the artist—who lived and worked in the spaces—left them.
 While items have been loaned previously, The Crafted World is the first exhibition of this scope, and many works on view have never before left their original home.

-Brandywine curator Amanda Burden had originally planned to mount a small exhibition of Esherick’s prints, but after several years of planning, she and WEM curator Emily Zilber decided to enlarge the scope to encompass his entire oeuvre.
-An illustrated catalogue accompanies The Crafted World, which runs through January 19, 2025.
+Brandywine curator Amanda Burdan had originally planned to mount a small exhibition of Esherick’s prints, but after several years of planning, she and WEM curator Emily Zilber decided to enlarge the scope to encompass his entire oeuvre.
+An illustrated catalog accompanies The Crafted World, which runs through Sunday, January 19, 2025.
 It will then travel to the Chazen Museum of Art (Madison, Wisconsin) and the Taft Museum of Art (Cincinnati, Ohio).
 And when they return to the WEM campus, these iconic Esherick works are not likely to leave their home again for the foreseeable future.

 What, When, Where

 The Crafted World of Wharton Esherick. $8-$20.
-Through January 19, 2025 at Brandywine Museum of Art, 1 Hoffman’s Mill Road, Chadds Ford, PA.
+Through January 19, 2025, at the Brandywine Museum of Art, 1 Hoffman’s Mill Road, Chadds Ford.
 (610) 388-2700 or brandywine.org.

 Accessibility